 How it works

 - For every year since 1995 that you've driven without an incident, you earn a safety point.

 - Each point in the Safety Zone gives you a discount off your vehicle plate insurance, to a maximum of 25%.

 - You receive a financial penalty for an incident only if it causes you to lose enough points to move you to the Penalty Zone on the scale.
 As long as you remain in the Safety Zone, you'll continue to qualify for a discount.

-Note: Customers who have acquired a 6 Endorsement or M Endorsement Novice 1 or 2 prior to these program changes coming into effect will continue to be eligible for a Safe Driver Recognition (SDR) discount on any registered motorcycle, unless they are required to re-enter the MGDL program.
+Note: Customers who have acquired a 6 Endorsement or M Endorsement Novice 1 or 2 prior to Jan.
+1, 2015 will continue to be eligible for a Safe Driver Recognition (SDR) discount on any registered motorcycle, unless they are required to re-enter the MGDL program.